DharshiBalasubramaniyam/Fullstack-E-commerce-web-application/README.md

 ## Service Registry

-The Service Registry serves as a centralized repository for storing information about all the available services in the microservices architecture.
+The <a href="./microservice-backend/service-registry">Service Registry</a> serves as a centralized repository for storing information about all the available services in the microservices architecture.

 This includes details such as IP addresses, port numbers, and other metadata required for communication.